FS-AI-HWUD/HydrakonV1/README.md

   - **Rotation Speed** ➔ Set it to 600/1200 as needed
   - **Operation Mode** ➔ High Performance

+## Configuring the Router
+- Connect the router to your Dev System using an Ethernet cable, and then navigate to [192.168.0.1](http://192.168.0.1) or [192.168.1.1](http://192.168.1.1) depending on your router
+- Set the admin password and Wi-Fi password
+- Go to Advanced ➔ Backup and Restore
+- Then download the configuration file from [here](/TPLinkConfig.bin) and load it in
+- You should now have your router configured **:P**

 ## Getting Started
 1. Make sure you have ROS2 Installed, if not follow instructions [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)
 2. Get the RSLidar SDK package from [here](https://github.com/RoboSense-LiDAR/rslidar_sdk)